RuneyR/DanbooruDiscordWebhooks/README.md

 Discord Webhooks fit between the tags and the END.
 So long as you can follow this format, you can add as many tags as you wish.

 Keep in mind, the program does NOT mix and match.
 Our first set of tags will slowly post only to the webhooks given, then move onto the next set of tags, following that.

+_______________________

+# Frequency and Timings

+The program will also generate a simple text file named 'FrequencyandAmount.txt'.
+Default settings are given in this case.
+The host can change how frequent and how many images per query are returned.
+Keep in mind this is subject to Danbooru's rate limiting.

+An example is written below as follows.
+Please make sure the 2nd number is below 100 but above 1.

+Replace the next line with how frequently you want posts to appear in seconds!
+5
+Replace the next line with how many images per tag query shall be recieved!
+1